Spectral gaps of random graphs and applications: Random topology

 Then $I$ converges in law to $\Poisson( e^{-c}/d!).$ \end{lemma} The proof of this lemma is standard and can be proved in the same manner as the Poisson convergence of the number of isolated vertices in $G(n,p).$ See Proposition 4.13 of~\cite{Ross}.

-Using spectral techniques, we give a new proof of the Linial-Meshulam-Wallach theorem, although only with $\Q$ coefficients.
+Using spectral techniques, we give a new proof of the Linial--Meshulam--Wallach theorem, although only with $\Q$ or $\R$ coefficients.
 However, for $\Q$ coefficients, we also sharpen the theorem by proving a process version.
 More strikingly, this theorem shows that long before the last isolated $(d-1)$-faces disappear, the only obstruction to vanishing cohomology are those isolated $(d-1)$-faces.
 Its proof follows almost immediately from spectral arguments and Garland's method (see Section~\ref{sec:cohom}).

 \begin{theorem} Consider the random complex process $\{ \LMP \}$.
 Let $I_t$ denote the number of isolated $(d-1)$-faces in the complex at time $t.$ Fix any $\delta >0$ and define $t_0$ so $p(t_0) = (d-1+\delta)\log n / n.$ Then w.h.p.\ for all time $t \geq t_0,$